mir-group/flare/lammps_plugins/README.md

 3. Compile LAMMPS with CMake as usual.
 If you're not using Kokkos, the Makefile system might also work.

+*Note: The pair style uses the [Eigen](https://gitlab.com/libeigen/eigen) (header-only) library.
+This needs to be found by the compiler.
+Specifically, the `Eigen` folder.
+A simple workaround is usually to just clone the `eigen` repository, and `mv eigen/Eigen /path/to/lammps/src` if it is not easily available on your system.*

 ### Compilation for GPU with Kokkos
 Run the above steps, follow [LAMMPS's compilation instructions with Kokkos](https://docs.lammps.org/Build_extras.html#kokkos).
 Typically
 ```